Fears about sobriety are common, even for people who desperately seek it.

 YOU will be the captain of your own ship (so to speak).

 Don’t expect to accomplish any big self-realizations in the beginning.
-If you do, FANTASTIC!
-More than likely, though, this meaningful journey of self-discovery is going to be a long, ongoing, and wonderful process.
+If you do, fantastic!
+More than likely, though, this meaningful journey of self-discovery will be a long, ongoing, and wonderful process.

 Try turning your fear into excitement.

 This is a sad byproduct of our cultural conditioning that fun equals alcohol.
 Fun without alcohol?
 LAME!

 It’s also equal parts wrong and ridiculous.
 But I totally get where it comes from.
 For years, I worried about the impact of sobriety on my social life.
 I honestly did not know what people did for fun without being slightly or very drunk.

 Bars without drinking?
 No thank you.
 Clubs without drinking?
 Maybe for an hour.
 House parties?
 Ehhh, who’s going to be there?

 In my mind, sobriety meant Friday nights alone on my couch, watching Netflix and hiding from the rest of the world who was definitely out drinking.

 Broaden your horizons, my friend.
 If your social life is limited to bars and clubs, you’re A. probably much younger than me and B. not using your imagination!

 There are plenty of things people do that do not involve or center around alcohol.
 Your job is to seek them out.
 You might be a little bored at first, but with time, you’ll discover new and more fulfilling things to do with your time.